-- IN 11.2.4 In case of wet track conditions, the stopping distance will be scaled by the officials dependent on the friction level of the track. - IN 11.2.5 The EBS test is conducted after all other elements of IN 11 have been passed.
+- IN 11.2.3 During the brake test, the vehicle must accelerate in autonomous mode up to at least 40 km/h within 20 m.
+From the point where the RES is triggered, the vehicle must come to a safe stop within a maximum distance of 8.5 m. - IN 11.2.4 In case of wet track conditions, the stopping distance will be scaled by the officials dependent on the friction level of the track. - IN11.2.5 The EBS test is conducted after all other elements of IN11 have been passed.

-IN 12 POST INSPECTION
+IN12 POST INSPECTION